What is Simulation-Based Teaching & Learning?

 Definition of Simulation

-Human simulation at FIFSW is an experiential teaching and learning method where students are in the role of a social worker and practice interviewing a simulated client.
+Human simulation at FIFSW is an experiential teaching and learning method where students play role of a social worker in practice, interviewing a simulated client.

 Key features of simulation-based learning:

 - opportunity to practice with no risk to real clients

 - feedback on practice by an instructor

 (Bogo, Rawlings, Katz & Logie, 2014; Kourgiantakis, Bogo & Sewell, 2019)

 |Simulation-based learning is an exemplar method that prepares students for social work practice.|

 A leading medical educator defines simulation as a method “to replace or amplify real experiences with guided experiences, often immersive in nature, that evoke or replicate substantial aspects of the real world in a fully safe, instructive and interactive fashion” (Gaba 2007, p.
 136).